Census Dots

 Native American/Other

-Of the 180 places in Vermont, St. George is the 82nd most populous.
+St. George is ranked the 91st most populous place in Vermont, out of 180 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+St. George was ranked the 82nd most populous place in the 2020 Census.

 St. George's White Population